ArtDemocrat/MEV-Theft-Loss-Report/README.md

 </p>

-### Neglect
+### Neglected Revenue
 [Analysis Script](https://github.com/ArtDemocrat/MEVLossTracker/blob/main/generate_mevreward_neglect)

 The second case of revenue loss for the RP protocol is where validators do not choose maximize the MEV rewards made available for them by relayers.
 This happens when a RP validator does not register with any MEV relayer and produces so called "vanilla blocks", which don't follow the transaction-ordering reward-maximizing logic which MEV searchers, builders, and relayers pass on to validators.
-This is a complex matter to quantify since we cannot always asses with 100% certainty which validator is leveraging MEVboost, from which relayer, and to which extent.
-The reasons for this are:

-1. Some relayers don't always make their MEV bid data available to the public, which could cause a wrong classification of vanilla blocks while these blocks actually had a bid from a relayer.
-For the scope of this report, we simply classify slots with no RP-approved relayer in our dataset (see specifics around the underlying dataset [here](https://github.com/xrchz/rockettheft/blob/main/README.md#data-notes)) as vanilla blocks.
-2. Secondly, "bloXroute ethical" (a RP-approved relayer) sunset its API, which prevented us from using it correctly even if it is classified as a RP-approved relayer.
-In order to mitigate this, RP vanilla blocks are checked to see if they had relay rewards according to beaconcha.in.
-If so, they are simply dropped from the dataset to avoid polluting the vanilla block category with known MEV.
-Also, if there are multiple relayers which provide the same block, since it is not possible to know which relay was actually used, such a slot is removed from this list.
-The estimation of the original bounty puts these "dropped" blocks at 19% of all vanilla blocks, which is a material percentage.
-See "Next Steps" section below for details on how we plan to mitigate this and other data quality issues in future iterations of this report.
-3. If a validator is not registered with any MEV relayer in a slot, no max_bid will be visible in the dataset.
-This is an issue is solved by using the average of the 3 slots before and after the missing max_bid block to calculate the amount of ETH neglected.
-See "Next Steps" section below for details on how we plan to mitigate this and other data quality issues in future iterations of this report.
-4. See other important data caveats for the underlying dataset [here](https://github.com/xrchz/rockettheft/blob/main/README.md#data-notes).

-While it is important to consider the aforementioned data quality issues we face when it comes to neglected ETH rewards, and it is something which should be addressed in future iterations of MEV Loss reporting for RP (see "Next Steps" section below), we are still able to gather solid datapoints to quantify how the neglect issue has evolved in the recent months of operation.
-Specifically, within the dataset analyzed, we see that:
+We conclude the following from our analysis:

 - Vanilla blocks have been proposed in 6,651 slots (3,3k SP operators and 3,3k non-opted-in operators).
 - This leads to a total loss revenue of 620.4 ETH for RP (280.6 ETH loss for the SP, and 339.8 loss for rETH holders).
 This would represent a 5 basis point ("bps" - i.e. if APR is 1%, it would increase to 1.05%) APR improvement on the current 1.12M ETH staked in the beacon chain by RP (Status 2024-03-18, [source](https://dune.com/drworm/rocketpool)).